Now that you have determined how you will measure success, it’s now time to identify potential costs and risks of a company intranet.

 Your audience may not be familiar with intranet software, how it is deployed, and how long it takes to launch.
-As such, a new intranet may be viewed with skepticism.
+As such, a new company intranet may be viewed with skepticism.
 It is therefore important that you demonstrate to your decision-makers that all possible risks have been considered and potential solutions have been identified.

 When identifying potential risks, first start by spelling out your goal in simple terms.
 This will clarify what it is you are trying to achieve.
 Then include a list of things that might derail your objective.
 For example, you might want to say something like: